 Courses Included with Purchase

 The following full high school courses are included with your membership!
-The total value of these courses is $345.

 Also Included: Advanced Music Theory Course